Probing the Spins of Supermassive Black Holes with Gravitational Waves from Surrounding Compact Binaries: Acknowledgments

 BL thank Johan Samsing and Daniel D'Orazio for useful discussion.
-DL has been supported in part by NSF grant AST1715246.
+DL has been supported in part by NSF grants AST-1715246 and AST-2107796.
 This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 `INTERACTIONS'.